notnickdev/notnickdev/README.md

 ## Hi there 👋

-I'm a Full-stack developer with experience in TypeScript and React.<br />
+18 year old developer with experience in TypeScript and React.<br />
 I'm currently based in the UK (United Kingdom).

 ### Connect with me 👇